2sic/2sxc-docs/2sxc Docs Generator/basics/app/index.md

 ## Apps are Installed per Site

 The EAV is multi-site capable and each Site in the platform corresponds to a **Zone** in the EAV.
-A Site corresponds to a _Portal_ in DNN or a _Site_ in Oqtane.
+A Site corresponds to a _Portal_ in Dnn or a _Site_ in Oqtane.
 Each Zone contains at least 1 default app called **Content** and additional Apps as configured.

 > [!NOTE]
-> The ZoneId is usually different than the DNN _PortalId_ or the Oqtane _SiteId_,
+> The ZoneId is usually different than the Dnn _PortalId_ or the Oqtane _SiteId_,
-> so [DNN has a PortalSetting to connect this](xref:Basics.Cms.ContentBlocks.Dnn) and Oqtane has a matching Setting.
+> so [Dnn has a PortalSetting to connect this](xref:Basics.Cms.ContentBlocks.Dnn) and Oqtane has a matching Setting.

 > [!TIP]
 > Apps are installed _per Site_.
 So if your platform has multiple Sites, then each site can have different apps, or the same app may be installed multiple times.